Stimulated Raman spectroscopy: Microscopy

 Stimulated Raman scattering (SRS) microscopy allows non-invasive label-free imaging in living tissue.
 In this method, pioneered by the Xie group, a construction of an image is obtained by performing SRS measurements over some grid, where each measurement adds a pixel to the image.

 Ultrafast microscopy

-Employing femtosecond laser pulses, as was done in the Katz, Silberberg, and Xie groups, allows for an instant generation of a very large portion of the spectral signature by a single laser pulse.
-The broad signal is a result of the width of the laser band as dictated by the uncertainty principle, which determines an inverse proportion between the uncertainty in time and uncertainty in frequency.
-This method is far faster than traditional microscopy methods as it circumvents the need in long and time-consuming frequencies scanning.
+Employing femtosecond laser pulses, as was done in the Katz, Silberberg, and Xie groups, allows for an instant generation of a substantial portion of the spectral signature by a single laser pulse.
+The broad signal results from the width of the laser band as dictated by the uncertainty principle, which determines an inverse proportion between the uncertainty in time and frequency.
+This method is far faster than traditional microscopy methods as it circumvents the need for long and time-consuming frequency scanning.